SourceBox-LLC/FineFoundry/docs/user-guide/build-publish-tab.md

 Use this tab to:

-- Load data from a database session or Hugging Face dataset
+- Load data from a database scrape session
 - Create train/validation/test splits with reproducible settings
 - Save a `datasets.DatasetDict` to disk
 - Push datasets to the Hugging Face Hub with a basic README card